New Jersey Assault Lawyer

 Assault on an Officer

-In New Jersey, the occupation of the assaulted individual affects the offense's severity.
+In New Jersey, the occupation of the assaulted individual affects the severity of the offense.
 Assault on an officer is a felony charge available against any individual who commits an assault on a police officer or public employee.
 Public employees covered under this law include firefighters, school employees, judges, corrections officers, and others.
-For this charge, the severity of the actual assault does not matter.
-Even a simple assault on an officer, like a push, could result in heavy penalties.
-If the officer does injury because of the assault, the charges are typically heightened from fourth-degree to third-degree.
+For this charge, the severity of the actual assault is irrelevant.
+Even a simple assault on an officer, such as a push, could result in severe penalties.
+If the officer is injured because of the assault, the charges are typically heightened from fourth-degree to third-degree.

 Assault by Auto or Vessel